typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

 Call for Speakers ends on March 27.

+## Co-located Event

+The [Scala Center](https://scala.epfl.ch/) will organize a co-located event with roundtables of project maintainers.
+Note that because the space is limited, tickets are not on sale for this event.
+To register interest, please get in touch [via email](mailto:info@typelevel.org).

 ## Sponsors

 We'd like to thank all our sponsors who help to make the Summit happen: